 So you’ve found an old wind up mechanical pocket or wrist watch.
 Maybe you found it in the belongings of a relative or purchased it at antique or vintage watch store, and you would like to restore it to working condition.
 What now?
 Here are … Continue reading Should I have my watch serviced?

 Today I’m servicing the Movado Datron HS 360.
 The this Movado featured the Zenith 3019 PHC movement (also used in the Zenith El Primero).
 Released around 1969, it was touted as the first automatic chronograph (although both Heuer And Seiko were close to follow with … Continue reading SERVICE & REPAIR: Vintage Movado Datron HS 360 Chronograph / 3019 PHC Movement

-When a search initiated in order to find a watch repair shop, what terms are usually used....antique watch repair...vintage watch repair...old hand-wound watch?
-Chances are it probably is not "watchmaker”.
+When searching the internet to find a watch repair shop, what terms do you use: antique watch repair, vintage watch repair, old hand-wound watch?
+Chances are, it probably is not "watchmaker."
 But this term was commonly used to describe someone in the trade of watch … Continue reading The Traditional Watchmaker- a Historical Perspective